DJDanl/cpp-docs.pt-br/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Comentários

-O tipo descreve uma referência constante para um elemento.
+O tipo descreve uma referência constante a um elemento.

 ### <a name="example"></a>Exemplo